abusafa/new-inspector/SAFETYCHECK_USECASES_AND_UAT.md

 - [ ] SSL certificates are installed
 - [ ] Domain names are configured
 - [ ] Rollback procedures are documented
+- [ ] Feature flag system is in place for incremental rollouts
+- [ ] Blue-green deployment strategy is implemented
+- [ ] Infrastructure as Code (IaC) is documented and tested

 ### Testing Completion
 - [ ] All UAT scenarios pass